Knowledge-Precipitation-Tribe/How-to-Build-a-Graph-Based-Deep-Learning-Architecture-in-Traffic-Domain/README.md

         - <a href = "#Traffic-Incident Detection">Traffic Incident Detection</a>
         - <a href = "#Vehicle-Detection">Vehicle Detection</a>
     - <a href = "#Challenge">Challenge</a>
-- <a href = "#Problem-Formulation-and-Graph-Construction"><Problem Formulation and Graph Construction/a>
+- <a href = "#Problem-Formulation-and-Graph-Construction">Problem Formulation and Graph Construction</a>
     - <a href = "#Notations">Notations</a>
     - <a href = "#Graph-based-Spatial-Temporal-Forecasting">Graph-based Spatial Temporal Forecasting</a>
     - <a href = "#Graph-Construction-from-Traffic-Datasets">Graph Construction from Traffic Datasets</a>